 If you like quirky, there are a few roadside attractions that you’ll want to check out during your visit to Gulf Shores, including Barber Marina.

 During the scenic drive to Barber Marina, you’ll see dinosaurs, “Bamahenge” and the “Lady in the Lake.”

-While you are driving along Fish Trap Road you’ll want to keep your eyes peeled for the dinosaurs in the
+While you are driving along Fish Trap Road you’ll want to keep your eyes peeled for the dinosaurs in the woods.

 Before you reach Barber Marina you can see a brontosaurus, T-rex, Stegosaurus, and Triceratops.